 Bottom Line: One dose of LSD is equal to one full tab of acid.
 The potency of each tab can vary from one batch to the next.

 LSD is extremely potent.
 It’s one of the few psychedelics active at a sub-milligram dose.
 This is why LSD is measured in micrograms rather than milligrams or grams.
-The threshold dose (minimum amount needed for psychoactive effects) is only about 50 micrograms.
+The threshold dose (the minimum amount needed for psychoactive effects) is only about 50 micrograms.